 “How does it feel to make your living lying to people?” she asked.

-“I don’t lie to anyone, I help them with their problems.”
+“I do not lie to anyone!
+I help them with their problems.”

-“I’m told you made a lot of money over the past few days.
+“I’m told you made lots of money over the past few days.
 What did you do for those people?”

 “Please explain to me how.”